grafana/grafana/docs/sources/panels/queries.md

 ## Query tab UI

-The Query tab is divided into two sections.
+The Query tab consists of the following elements:

-* Data source selection
+* Data source selector
 * Data source options
-* Query inspector
+* Query inspector button
-* Queries list
+* Query editor list

 {{< docs-imagebox img="/img/docs/queries/query-editor-7-0.png" class="docs-image--no-shadow" max-width="1000px" >}}

-### Data source selection
+### Data source selector

 To create a query you must [add a data source](LINK).
 Grafana automatically selects your default data source for a query in a new panel.
+Click

 Apart from the data sources that you have configured in your Grafana there are three special data sources available:
 --Grafana-- - Built-in data source for that generates random walk data.
 Useful for testing visualizations and running experiments.